Top 10 Essential Gear Items For Travel

 Because of what I do, I love capturing those moments and showcasing them for you.
 With technology improving every year, the camera industry is becoming more user-friendly.
 I’ll talk about what I use to capture my moments.

 My SLR camera is my main camera when photographing wildlife.
-I use the Sony A7 4 with a Sigma 150-600mm, a Sony 90 macro, and a Sony 24-240mm lens.
-This is the most camera gear I can have because more than that means more weight and my back is starting to ask me why I keep doing this to it.
-With this camera and those three lenses, I get the flexibility to take beautiful up-close shots of wildlife, get pictures of animals that are farther away, like birds and mammals, and take stunning travel photos.
+I use the Sony A7 IV with a Sigma 150-600mm lens, a Sony 90 mm macro lens, and a Sony 24-240mm lens.
+This is the most camera gear I can have because more than that means more weight, and my back is starting to ask me why I keep doing this to it.
+With this camera and those three lenses, I gain the flexibility to capture beautiful, up-close shots of wildlife, photograph animals that are farther away, such as birds and mammals, and take stunning travel photos.
 My favorite lens, though, is the 24-240 due to its flexibility.
 I can zoom in for great portrait photos or get star photos with it all the way zoomed out.

 I use the iPhone 12 Pro due to its camera features.
 Sometimes, I am out and about and see a great photo opportunity when I don’t have my SLR, so I take those photos with my phone.
 The quality of the cameras on the iPhones keeps getting better.
 What I have been doing is getting a new one every two years.
 That way, I am not draining my funds on phones.

 The DJI Mavic Mini # is one of my favorite creative tools.
 Using it gives me a new perspective on areas I've already been to and great scenery shots.
 I use drones for research now, but also using them to spot wildlife has become something I love.
 The best feature about the mini 3 is that it weighs 249g, just 1g lighter than the weight limit that one would need to register the drone in most countries, allowing you more freedom with using the drone.
 However, you are still held accountable for the standard drone operating rules.
-I see people everywhere abusing that, which is unfortunate because that only makes governments put more restrictions on flying.
+I see people everywhere abusing it, which is unfortunate because this only leads to governments imposing more restrictions on flying.
 That said, drones are amazing and a super fun way to see the world, but please follow the rules.

 Shooting with a SLR or DSLR may not be for everyone, but you can get creative with photos, as the manual settings are far superior to anything the GoPro or iPhone will ever have.
-My best advice is to use what you have and continue to get better with that.
+My best advice is to utilize what you have and continue to improve with it.
 Then, see what you like or are not happy about; that way, you will have experience and can apply that experience when purchasing new gear.

 10. Reusable water bottle

-It is 2023 people!
-Everyone should have a reusable water bottle of some sort.
-Airports are now starting to put water bottle-filling stations, and many hostels have water bottle-filling stations.
+It is 2025 people!
+Everyone should have a reusable water bottle.
+Airports are now installing water bottle-filling stations, and many hostels offer this convenience as well.
 I use the Nalgene 1.5-liter water bottle because it is slightly larger and holds more water, which is great for my long adventures where every drop counts.
 As someone who has seen firsthand the damage that single-use plastics do to our world and where they end up, it is nice to do something individually and reduce my carbon footprint.
 Yes, there are times when I am in hostels or airports without water bottle filling stations, so I am guilty of purchasing water bottles when that is the only option.
 However, having this Nalgene helps reduce that amount significantly.

 I recently purchased the GRAYL purification water bottle and liked it.
 This water bottle allows you to fill up in streams and sinks worldwide.
 It is better in more mountainous hiking areas because the water in the rivers is cleaner in other parts of the world.
-It's nice to have the option, though, to get clean water when you can instead of having to carry 3-5 liters on a long trip.
+It's nice to have the option to access clean water when you can, rather than having to carry 3-5 liters on a long trip.

 Previous